 On-campus interviews are multipart events in which you get to establish your authority.
 To that end, prepare in detail, dress up, and show that you’d be a terrific colleague.

 Recital: Choose repertoire that conveys your artistic personality & proficiency and makes it easy for committee members to compare you with others.
-Also consider on-campus rehearsal issues: don’t include thorny ensemble pieces nor those with grueling piano accompaniments.
-And be a resourceful facilitator at rehearsals.
+Also consider on-campus rehearsal issues: don’t include thorny ensemble pieces nor those with grueling piano accompaniments; be a resourceful facilitator at rehearsals.
 While on stage, speak briefly before each selection and otherwise offer an engaging presentation that demonstrates your communication skills.

 Master class/teaching demo: Inquire ahead of time about what repertoire the students will perform and how long their lessons will be.
 Then, use time efficiently: acknowledge what each performer has done well, and then work on things that can be improved promptly.
 Address the audience too, and tie your points into general principles, but maintain a musical focus in which students play or sing during most of their lesson time.

-Interviews with administrators: A candidate almost always has a one-on-one session with a department head.
+Interviews with administrators: A candidate almost always has a one-on-one session with a department head or other leader.
 Reiterate the main points you made to the search committee, ask about the administrator’s plans for the school, and inquire about departmental resources and practices.
 At a university, you might also meet with someone from the upper administration such as an assistant provost with whom you’d again establish your professional stature and discuss institutional resources and long-range plans.

 Meeting with students: Students often convene as a group with prospective teachers and then submit evaluations to a search committee.
 Aim to inspire, inform, and motivate.
 Speak concisely about your background, vision, and teaching style; maybe illustrate points using your instrument or voice.
 Ask students about their aspirations and needs.